Michel Laframboise: Fur trader

 Laframboise and the rest of the crew and passengers arrived at the mouth of the Columbia River in 1811 where they established Fort Astoria.
 He had been hired as a voyageur, but with the sale of the post to the North West Company (NWC) he became an interpreter for that company in 1813.
 In 1821, the NWC was merged into the Hudson's Bay Company (HBC) and he stayed on as an interpreter and as a postmaster in their Columbia District.

 During his employment with the HBC, Laframboise participated and often led many expeditions through the southern Oregon Country to Mexican-owned Alta California.
 He served as interpreter for Alexander Roderick McLeod in a party that visited the Umpqua River Valley and then California.
 Laframboise was on site to aid the establishment of Fort Umpqua along with McLeod.
 During successive years' expeditions he led often went to French Camp near modern Stockton, California.

 While working for the HBC out of Fort Vancouver, he received permission to settle some land on the French Prairie in 1831.
 However, Laframboise stayed with the company and helped restore the health of Hall J. Kelley when he arrived at the fort in 1834 with Ewing Young.
 Young's party had been attacked on their way through Southern Oregon in the Rogue River Valley by the Rogue River Indians.
 These Native Americans were retaliating against whites after an expedition led by Laframboise killed eleven Natives earlier that year.
 This series of killings lasted for decades and eventually led to the Rogue River Wars in the 1850s.
 Meanwhile, Laframboise continued to lead expeditions south, occasionally independent of the HBC.

 French Prairie

+On July 9, 1839, while working as a Hudson's Bay Company Clerk, he married Emilie Picard, daughter of Andre Picard and a deceased Okanagan woman..
+The marriage was attended by James Douglas, Esquire, Chief Trader and commander at Fort Vancouver, John McLeod, Esquire, Chief Trader, G. T. Allan, Thomas McKay, Wm.
+Fraser Tolmei, and W. G. Rae.